Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Here is the uncomfortable truth about B2B sales: objections are not obstacles.
 They are buying signals.
 When a prospect raises an objection, they are telling you they have thought about your offer seriously enough to identify concerns.
 The prospects who are truly uninterested do not object — they simply ghost you.

 Research from Gong's analysis of over 2 million sales calls shows that successful deals actually contain more objections than lost deals.
-Top-performing reps encounter an average of 4-6 objections per deal cycle.
+Top-performing reps encounter an average of 4-6 objections per deal cycle, and Salesforce's State of Sales research consistently finds that the highest-performing teams treat objections as discovery, not defence.
 The difference is not that they avoid objections — it is that they handle them with skill, empathy, and preparation.

-I have spent years building sales enablement programmes for B2B technology companies, and the single most requested resource from sales teams is always the same: "Give us the scripts for when prospects push back."
+I have spent years building sales enablement programmes, delivering fractional sales leadership (compared in our fractional VP Sales roundup), and running one of the best outbound sales agencies for B2B technology companies, and the single most requested resource from sales teams is always the same: "Give us the scripts for when prospects push back."
 This guide is that resource.

 We are going to cover 25 real objections, organised into seven categories, with a proven response script and follow-up strategy for each one.
 We will also cover two frameworks you can use to handle any objection — even ones you have never heard before.
 And we will talk about something most objection handling guides ignore entirely: how to prevent objections from coming up in the first place.